gg1711/gg1711/README.md

 ### Hi there 👋, I'm Gaurav

-I am Pre-final year CSE student from IIT Bhubaneswar.
+I am final year CSE undergrad from IIT Bhubaneswar.

 <!--
 **gg1711/gg1711** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.